skip to main content

 BS5266-1:2016 is the main standard for emergency lighting.
 It requires a short functional test of each emergency lighting fixture once a month and a full discharge test every year.
 Especially in larger buildings these tests can easily be overlooked, so BS5266 recommends the use of automatic test systems if the person responsible is not able to ensure that manual testing will be done.

-There are two main types of automatic emergency lighting testing, self-test and addressable self-test.
-Note that when we refer to self-test and addressable self-test we are concerned with self-contained emergency light fittings (which each contain their own batteries), not emergency lighting that is connected to a central battery system.
+There are three main types of automatic emergency lighting testing, self-test, wireless addressable test and DALI wired addressable test.
+Note that all of these are concerned with self-contained emergency light fittings (which each contain their own batteries), not emergency lighting that is connected to a central battery system.

 Self-contained emergency light fittings all contain their own batteries and are connected to an unswitched live supply.
 In the event of a power failure the emergency fitting detects that the unswitched live supply is no longer at mains potential and the fitting is from that moment powered from its batteries.